knetikmedia/knetikcloud-csharp-net20-client/docs/InvoicesApi.md

 <a name="setbundledinvoiceitemfulfillmentstatus"></a>
 # **SetBundledInvoiceItemFulfillmentStatus**
-> void SetBundledInvoiceItemFulfillmentStatus (int? id, string bundleSku, string sku, string status)
+> void SetBundledInvoiceItemFulfillmentStatus (int? id, string bundleSku, string sku, StringWrapper status)

 Set the fulfillment status of a bundled invoice item